edenreich/PHP-Upload-Class/README.md

 #### 1) Copy the class that located in the src directory into your project or install it via composer and use it.
 #### 2) Make sure you change the random 32 Character key inside the class file in Source\Upload namespace.
 Note: You can also use Upload::generateMeAKey() command, then just copy it and past it in the KEY const.
-#### 3) Please open the example index.php file I created to follow and get a better understanding
+#### 3) Please open the example /demo/index.php file I created to follow and get a better understanding

 Make sure the form is submitted:
 ```php